 Numerous Scottish settlers settled along the east coast of the colonies that would become the United States and Canada.
 Others traveled to the open country of the west.
 At the time of the American War of Independence, some remained in the United States, while those who remained loyal to the crown went north to Canada as United Empire Loyalists.
 The highland games and Clan societies that sprang up across North America in the 20th century have helped many Scots to recover parts of their lost traditions.
 Research into passenger and immigration lists has revealed some of the very first McCallisters to arrive in North America:

-McCallister Settlers in the United States in the 18th Century
+McCallister Settlers in United States in the 18th Century

-McCallister Settlers in the United States in the 19th Century
+McCallister Settlers in United States in the 19th Century

-McCallister Settlers in the United States in the 20th Century
+McCallister Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.